What Do Community and Social Service Specialist Do?

 Do Community and Social Service Specialists Make A Lot Of Money?

-The typical yearly salary for Community and Social Service Specialists is somewhere between $25,780 and $72,210.
+The salary for Community and Social Service Specialists ranges between about $25,780 and $72,210 a year.

 Community and Social Service Specialists who work in Rhode Island, New Jersey, or Hawaii, make the highest salaries.

-How much do Community and Social Service Specialists make in each U.S. state?
+How much do Community and Social Service Specialists make in different U.S. states?